Duck Liver Pâté with Armagnac

 Cover with clingfilm and place in the fridge till needed.
 Don’t forget to remove from the fridge about an hour before serving as the pâté needs to be eaten at room temperature.

-This is good served with Spiced Pickled Prunes in Armagnac (see below) or Marmalade of Apples, Raisin & Shallots (from Delia's Happy Christmas).
+This is good served with Spiced Pickled Prunes in Armagnac or Marmalade of Apples, Raisin & Shallots (see below).

 Six ramekins with a base diameter of 5.5cm (or six similar-sized pots).